When did you join the RSNO?

 Do you have any hidden talents?

-Does playing the saxophone count?
-Probably not!
-I'm really good at tossing pancakes in the air, and I have apparently got a knack for sheep-shearing.
-I discovered that during my last summer holiday back home on the Faroe Islands.
+I’m really good at tossing pancakes, and I apparently have a knack for sheep-shearing!
+I discovered the latter talent on my last summer holiday back home on the Faroe Islands.

 If you could have dinner with anyone (alive or dead) who would it be, and why?